Master of Health Services Administration Public Health Management

-Discover the skills and knowledge to lead public health systems.
-The Strayer Master of Health Services Administration (HSA) with a Public Health concentration can help prepare you to solve public health care organizational challenges and improve administration and management to make a positive impact on patient and facility operations.
+Position yourself to take the lead in public health with our accredited Master of Health Services Administration in Public Health Management program.
+You’ll develop knowledge and skills to help you solve organizational challenges, improve administration and management, and make a positive impact on patient and facility operations.

 - Apply legal and ethical thinking to address complex public health conditions.

-- Explore basic epidemiology concepts and to tools to improve health services decision making.
+- Explore basic epidemiology concepts and tools to improve health services decision-making.

 - Analyze and develop strategies to manage epidemics or pandemics.